wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 What happens to my payments if I want to upgrade or downgrade a setting?
 ------------------------------------------------------------------------

-If you choose to upgrade a setting, you will need to make an immediate prorated payment.
-The upgrade will take effect right away, but please note that it results in a higher price for your environment.
-On the other hand, if you decide to downgrade a setting, the change will be applied in the next billing cycle, and your price will be adjusted accordingly.
-See Adjusting environment settings.
+If you choose to upgrade a setting, you need to make an immediate prorated payment.
+The upgrade becomes effective immediately, albeit leading to an increased price for your environment.
+Conversely, when downgrading a setting, the change takes effect in the subsequent billing cycle, with your price adjusted accordingly.
+See *Adjusting environment settings* for further details.

 How do I view previous receipts and billing history?
 ----------------------------------------------------